 The New Testament tells the story of Jesus’s life (Gospels), a history of the first generations and growth of the Christian church (Acts), and also includes a number of letters by St. Paul that clarify the spiritual and philosophical basis of the religion.
 The New Testament also includes the famous Book of Revelations, which brings the Bible full circle back to its first chapters on God and the origins of humanity — prophesizing how the the End of Days will come to pass.

-Early Christian history
+New Testament: Early Christian history

 Once again, I was surprised by portions of the New Testament that read like historical chronicle.
-In particular, the Acts (and some of the underlying narrative in the Epistles) offer a very clear description of the early days and growth of the Christian church, including an enumeration of dates and cities where religious communities were established.
+In particular, the Acts (and some of the underlying narrative in the Epistles) offer a clear description of the early days and growth of the Christian church, including an enumeration of dates and cities where religious communities were established.
 It was fascinating to read from a historical perspective.

-From Judaism to Christianity
+Comparison: From Judaism to Christianity

 The New Testament describes spiritual and practical changes to religious practices in the evolution from from Judaism to Christianity: (1) spiritually, having faith in Jesus as the Messiah became the most important tenet of the religion — replacing the covenant from the Jewish religious tradition; (2) therefore, early Church leaders like St. Paul argued that many of the (hard-to-follow) laws from the Jewish tradition were no longer critical elements of the faith — for example, circumcision was no longer required for pagans who were converting.

-Philosophically, the main shift that stood out to me was the deeply personal spirituality described in the New Testament.
+Philosophically, one major shift that stood out to me was the deeply personal spirituality described in the New Testament.
 In the Old Testament, God is a powerful and terrible force who only reveals himself to a few priestly figures.
 For example, according to the Torah, only the High Priest can enter the holiest chamber of the Holy Temple to commune directly with God, and even he must follow elaborate and specific rituals to accomplish this safely!
 In the New Testament, much of the language and symbolism instead felt more personal: rites like baptism fill the soul with Holy Spirit, each individual is encouraged to follow the good in their heart, and of course the coming of Jesus describes the manifestation of God in a human figure who acts with kindness and benevolence to everyone he meets.

 Those are just a few of the notes I’d jotted down.
 It took me about 8 months to read the Old and New Testament.
 I happened to have the Jerusalem Bible edition, which I enjoyed for all its historical notes and annotations.
-I’m very glad I read the Bible cover-to-cover (with the exception of Psalms, which I integrated throughout) — the two-thousand year (!) arcs of political, cultural and, religious development yield so much interesting history and philosophy.
-If you’ve also read and want to discuss, please do send me a message!